top of page

 Residency in schloss Bröllin residency documentation

-That asks what happens when an overstimulated body falls into a state of numbness.
-Using movement, voice, and music \ sounds.
-The project explores how we perceive, process, and respond to internal and external catastrophes.
-Against the backdrop of urban intensity, the work poses fundamental questions: What constitutes an emergency?
-What deserves our attention?
+Through movement, voice, and sound, the project examines how we perceive, process, and respond to internal and external catastrophes.
+Set against the intensity of contemporary urban environments, the research poses fundamental questions: What constitutes an emergency?
+What truly deserves our attention?

-We want to enter the delicate, unstable space where endings give rise to beginnings.
-It is a space charged with tension, echoing the breathless pulse of contemporary society in a slow rhythm, like watching a National Geographic documentary.
-PRESERVE – Call for Attention emerges as both inquiry and invitation: a call to sharpen our gaze, to deepen our sensibility, and to ask anew what is worth our shared attention at a time when both the human world and the natural world are under pressure.
-We want to suggest that through shared attention, we can transform our world.
+The research enters a fragile and unstable space where endings give rise to beginnings.
+This space is charged with tension, mirroring the breathless pulse of contemporary life while unfolding in a slowed rhythm—like observing a nature documentary in real time.
+PRESERVE – Call for Attention emerges as both inquiry and invitation: a call to sharpen our gaze, deepen our sensibility, and reconsider what is worthy of our shared attention at a moment when both human and natural worlds are under increasing pressure.
+Through shared attention, the project suggests the possibility of transformation.

 BIO